-SUNY Cortland is committed to upholding and maintaining all aspects of the Federal Americans with Disabilities Act of 1990 (ADA) as amended and Section 504 of the Rehabilitation Act of 1973 as amended.
-If a student with a disability wishes to request accommodations, please submit a New Student Accessibility Request with the Disability Resources Office located in Van Hoesen Hall, Room C-17 (607-753-2967).
-Any information regarding the disability will remain confidential and will only be divulged with the student’s knowledge/permission.
-Timeliness of requests for housing accommodations is appreciated; there is a June 1 deadline for submitting medical documentation to Disability Resources for the fall semester and a December 1 deadline for submitting medical documentation for the spring semester.
+If a student with a disability wishes to request accessible campus housing, please submit a New Student Accessibility Request with the Disability Resources Office located in Van Hoesen Hall, Room C-17 (607-753-2967).
+Any information regarding the disability will remain private.
+Timeliness of requests for accessible housing is appreciated; there is a June 1 deadline for submitting medical documentation to Disability Resources for the fall semester and a December 1 deadline for submitting medical documentation for the spring semester.
 Housing accommodations cannot be guaranteed after these deadlines.

 As an institution, we are dedicated to ensuring reasonable access to our campus programs and facilities, and continuously seek to augment and improve our services.
 The Student Disability Resources Office has been designated as the office that coordinates services for students with documented disabilities who voluntarily self-identify to this office.